 Now there's a sentence that grabs your attention.
-It sure did mine a couple of weeks ago as I read the opening words of a recorded interview with a converted Muslim in Voice of the Martyrs.
-The article didn't give the man's real name, for security purposes, but called him "Abdulmasi."
+It sure did mine a few years ago when I read the opening words of a recorded interview with a converted Muslim in Voice of the Martyrs.2 The article didn't give the man's real name, for security purposes, but called him "Abdulmasi."